michaleb/CarND-Capstone/README.md

 subscribes to: **/base_waypoints**, **/current_pose** and **/traffic_waypoints**
 publishes to: **/final_waypoints**

-I implemented this node and it updates the velocity component of the base waypoints based on traffic light conditions.
+I also implemented this node and it updates the velocity component of the base waypoints based on traffic light conditions.
 If the closest traffic light ahead of the car is showing RED then the velocities of all base waypoints between the car's current position up to the LOOKAHEAD_WPS limit will be altered to facilitate the deceleration of the car to 0 m/s at the stopline.
 Any other traffic light condition and the car will travel at the reference velocities of these base waypoints.

 There are two main functions in the node, 'generate_lane' and 'decelerate_waypoints'.
 Once the closest waypoint index is ascertained, by finding the index of the waypoint that is just ahead of the car's position, in the 'generate_lane' function it is used to select a subset of waypoints that will form the lane message that is then published to **/final_waypoints** message.